Peter Jennings: Sole anchor

 On December 31, 1999, Jennings was on the air for 23 straight hours to anchor ABC 2000 Today, ABC's massive millennium eve special.
 An estimated 175 million people tuned into at least a portion of the program.
 Jennings's American prime-time audience, an estimated 18.6 million viewers, easily outpaced the millennium coverage of rival networks.
 Television critics praised the program, and described the anchor as "superhuman".
 Although production costs totaled a hefty $11 million (compared with $2 million each for NBC's and CBS's millennium projects), ABC managed to make a profit of $5 million.
 The success of the program, though, failed to transfer into any lasting change in the viewership of World News Tonight; ABC's evening newscast spent the first week of January as ratings leader, before dropping back to second place.

 With another presidential election taking place in 2000, Jennings had some more political reporting duties that year.
 On January 5, Jennings moderated the Democratic primary debate, held at the University of New Hampshire.
 He hosted the primetime news special The Dark Horizon: India, Pakistan, and the Bomb, which ABC broadcast on March 22, as then-President Clinton began his trip to the region.
 Jennings was the only American news anchor to travel to India for Clinton's trip.
 Paul A. Slavin became the new executive producer for World News Tonight in April.

 September 11

-Jennings anchored ABC's coverage of the September 11 attacks for 17 straight hours, an effort described as "Herculean" by television critics.
-Like other network news anchors, he was widely praised for guiding Americans through the disaster.
-At one point, Jennings broke his composure after receiving phone calls from his children.
-"We do not very often make recommendations for people's behavior from this chair," he said, "but...if you're a parent, you've got a kid in some other part of the country, call them up.
-Exchange observations."